Can You Recycle Credit Card Plastic? And How To Dispose Of It 💳

 What about shredding before you recycle credit card plastic?

 Big card brands like Visa and Mastercard generally advise you to cut up your credit card to protect your data.
 But take note that if you do find a facility that recycles credit card plastic, do not cut up the card.
 According to creditcards.com, recyclers will not shred and cut up your credit cards if it is already torn up or shredded prior to recycling.
-In other words, you should only send credit card plastic in a complete, good quality without torn parts for them to recycle it.
+In other words, you should only send plastic credit card in complete, good quality, without torn parts for them to recycle.

 Negative effects of improper disposal of credit cards